Tags

 After that lead-in I’m sure a lot of you devoted fans of this record are now conditioned to expect the worst.
 A scathing criticism of the lunkheads at Atlantic and a withering review of the record in question for kowtowing to some far-fetched notion of keeping up with the Joneses… or the other Browns as it were (Bill Brown, no relation, who sang lead on that hit for The Dominoes).

-It’s not a song about the climax in other words, but rather the anticipation, and for that it works wonders.
-This is musical foreplay of the highest order, Brown’s always in control, while her aim on both his libido and his ego is remarkably precise, never coming on TOO strong so that he’ll feel diminished because she’s in control, yet all the while she’s guiding him to her… well, to her musical G spot I’d guess you’d say.
+It’s not a song about the climax in other words, but rather the foreplay, and in that sense it works wonders, presenting a step by step guide to musical arousal with an experienced teacher in the boudoir.
+Throughout the song Brown’s aim on both his libido and his ego is remarkably precise, never coming on TOO strong so that he’ll feel diminished because she’s in control, yet all the while she’s guiding him expertly to her… well, to her musical G spot I’d guess you’d say.

 Brilliant stuff… except for the time it takes for all of this to go down… in the story that is.